6 Things That You Must Know to Study in Vancouver in 2022

 It is also well known that Vancouver can be an expensive city to live in, but this is not always the case.

-Many activities are free, and there are great deals everywhere you go, which make living and working in Vancouver an ideal balance of work and play.
+Many activities are free, and there are great deals everywhere you go, which makes living and working in Vancouver an ideal balance of work and play.

 So, how much does daily life cost of living in Vancouver, British Columbia for international students?

 Monthly Cost of living in Vancouver, Canada